DRAGNLabs/301r_retnet/README.md

 ## Features

-To document the "Grid Search" feature in your README with a focus on the provided Python code, you can follow this structured approach.
-This format highlights the functionality and purpose of the code while using Markdown formatting to ensure clarity and readability.

----

-## Features

 ### Grid Search

 The Grid Search feature is designed to systematically explore a range of hyperparameters to find the optimal settings for our models.
 It evaluates the performance of the RetNet and Transformer models under various combinations of learning rates, embedding dimensions, and batch sizes.
 The goal is to identify the configuration that results in the best model performance, measured in terms of loss and training efficiency.